List of Twin Star Exorcists characters: Current members

-He has blue eyes and is seen with his mouth covered.
-Not often showing his fighting style he can be assumed to be formidable enough to justify his title as a Heavenly Commander.
+He has blue eyes and is usually depicted with his mouth covered.
+He rarely displays his fighting style, but is presumed to be formidable enough to justify his title as a Heavenly Commander.
 He is an exorcist known as "Seiryū" (青龍 "Azure Dragon").
-He's a directing doctor on Tsuchimikado Island.
-In his younger days, his duty was to help ill children reach full improvement.
-He experienced an unavoidable tragedy in choosing to save the island over the children who were taken hostage.
-Compared to Rokuro, after he is beaten in the Exorcist Games, Rokuro and Kengo convince Kankurou to move on and he fulfills his bargain to support Rokuro's House.
+He is a supervising physician on Tsuchimikado Island.
+In his younger days, his duty was to help ill children recover fully.
+He experienced an unavoidable tragedy when he chose to save the island over the children who were taken hostage.
+After being defeated in the Exorcist Games, Kankurou is persuaded by Rokuro and Kengo to move on, and he fulfills his agreement to support Rokuro's House.